d-fact/eval-runner-docker/README.md

 Mountpoint of the volume can be checked using `docker volume inspect diffbase_datavol`.
 (If there is no such data volume, you can check the correct name of the data volume using `docker volume ls`.)
-The path is `/var/lib/docker/volumes/facts-utils_datavol/_data` on my system.
+The path is `/var/lib/docker/volumes/diffbase_datavol/_data` on my system.

+Following directories (under data volume) contain output.
++ `resources/file-level/output/facts`: facts generated
++ `grok_run/grok_results`: slicing results, they should be same with results in `data/slicing-results` in this repo.

 ### Evaluate Regression Test Selection

 ## Reusing Components
 Besides the replication of evaluation in the paper, all the components in the artifacts can be